Our Inspiration :Jesus Christ

 Mary serves as the perfect example of motherhood for our modern world.“The Mother Mary is the key to our mystical reunion with GOD”.
 On the inner level, Mary is constantly nurturing and tutoring our souls to develop our inner Christ.

 The School is named after its Heavenly Patron, St Anthony Mary Claret, a 19th Century Catholic Archbishop of Cuba and Founder of the Roman Catholic Society of the Claretian Missionaries.

-He was a profound teacher,he taught through his sermons and lectures, innumerable writings and exhortations.
-He was a social reformer,he initiated innovative undertakings for the uplift of the poor and the marginalized, to bring them to the mainstream of the society.
-He was a visionary, he thought up and implemented original projects for agricultural and industrial development of the society.
-He was a prophet with genuine spiritual courage, he denounced unhealthy and oppressive structures and practices of the times and called for a return to spiritual and moral values.
-Above all, he was a caring spiritual father and symbol of Gods love for the people.
+He was a profound teacher, who taught through his sermons and lectures, innumerable writings and exhortations.
+He was a social reformer who initiated innovative undertakings for the upliftment of the poor and the marginalized and to bring them to the mainstream of the society.
+He was a visionary, who thought up and implemented original projects for agricultural and industrial development of the society.
+He was a prophet with genuine spiritual courage, who denounced unhealthy and oppressive strictures and practices of the times and called for a return to spiritual and moral values.
+Above all, he was a caring spiritual father and symbol of God's love for the people.
 Persecuted and exiled, he died on October 24, 1870.
 He was canonized a Saint in 1950 by Pope Pius XII.

 To offer traditional, professional and employment-oriented regular courses and innovative add-on courses that will equip the youngsters for effective and fruitful life.

 Society was influenced by the societal vision of St. Anthony Mary Claret, who tried all possible means to impart positive values